Anal Fistulotomy

 INDICATIONS: The patient is a .PTAGE-year-old .PTSEX with recurrent perianal abscess and fistula-in-ano.
 Preoperative evaluation confirmed low intersphincteric/transsphincteric tract with acceptable sphincter involvement.
 Risks including incontinence, recurrence, and impaired wound healing were discussed.
 Informed consent obtained.

 FINDINGS: EUA revealed a [low intersphincteric / transsphincteric / superficial] fistula at the *** o'clock position.
 Internal opening identified at dentate line at *** o'clock.
 External opening *** cm from anal verge.
 No secondary extensions.
 Sphincter involvement estimated at <30% of external sphincter.
+(Involvement >30%: seton or sphincter-sparing procedure preferred per ASCRS 2022.)

 DESCRIPTION OF PROCEDURE:

 The patient was taken to the OR, positioned in prone jackknife position, and prepped in sterile fashion.
 A self-retaining retractor was placed.
 EUA was performed.
 The external opening was identified *** cm from the anal verge.
 A malleable probe was introduced through the external opening and advanced to exit through the internal opening at the dentate line, confirming a low [intersphincteric / transsphincteric] fistula.
 The overlying tissue was divided with electrocautery along the probe from external to internal opening, laying open the tract.
 The tract was curetted of granulation tissue.
-Wound edges were marsupializated with 2-0 Vicryl to reduce dead space.
+Wound edges were marsupialized with 2-0 Vicryl to reduce dead space.
 Hemostasis confirmed.
 Vaseline gauze packing placed.
 Patient tolerated the procedure well.

 ESTIMATED BLOOD LOSS: Minimal